smillerc/MPIHaloArrays.jl/README.md

 # MPIHaloArrays.jl

 A high-level array type to help with halo, or ghost-cell exchanges commonly found in large-scale PDE problems.
-Very similar in goals and dseign to `MPIArrays.jl` and `ImplicitGlobalGrid.jl`.
+Very similar in goals and design to `MPIArrays.jl` and `ImplicitGlobalGrid.jl`.

 ```julia
 using MPI, MPIHaloArrays